daper/galera-cluster/README.md

 # Multi-Region Galera Cluster on EC2
-For this paper we will use the following tools and systems:
+For this experiment we will use the following tools and systems:
 * AWS EC2
 * Docker daemon
 * Docker cli